-Within 90 days of finding that any constituent listed in appendix IV to this part has been detected at a statistically significant level exceeding the groundwater protection standard defined under § 257.95(h), or immediately upon detection of a release from a CCR unit, the owner or operator must initiate an assessment of corrective measures to prevent further releases, to remediate any releases and to restore affected area to original conditions.
-The assessment of corrective measures the owner or operator demonstrates the need for additional time to complete the assessment of corrective measures due to site-specific conditions or circumstances.
+Within 90 days of finding that any constituent listed in Appendix IV to this part has been detected at a statistically significant level exceeding the groundwater protection standard defined under § 257.95(h), or immediately upon detection of a release from a CCR unit, the owner or operator must initiate an assessment of corrective measures to prevent further releases, to remediate any releases and to restore affected area to original conditions.
+The assessment of corrective measures must be completed within 90 days, unless the owner or operator demonstrates the need for additional time to complete the assessment of corrective measures due to site-specific conditions or circumstances.
 The owner or operator must obtain a certification from a qualified professional engineer or approval from the Participating State Director or approval from EPA where EPA is the permitting authority attesting that the demonstration is accurate.
+The 90-day deadline to complete the assessment of corrective mode deadline to complete the assessment of corrective mode deadline to complete the assessment of corrective mode deadline to complete the assessment of corrective measures from the Participating State Director or approval from EPA where EPA is the permitting authority attesting that the demonstration is accurate.
 The 90-day deadline to complete the assessment of corrective measures may be extended for no longer than 60 days.
 The owner or operator must also include the demonstration in the annual groundwater monitoring and corrective action report required by § 257.90(e), in addition to the certification by a qualified professional engineer or the approval from the Participating State Director or approval from EPA where EPA is the permitting authority.

-Assessment monitoring statistical analyses were not required or completed in 2022.
+Assessment monitoring statistical analyses were not required or completed in 2024.
 Therefore, this criterion is not applicable.